Housing Support Worker

 - Nurture and contribute to the unique culture of the organization

 - Commit to helping CFY achieve the goals of its strategic plan

-- Minimum 5 years’ in the youth homelessness sector with an emphasis on landlord engagement and housing support
+- Minimum 3 years’ experience in the youth homelessness sector with an emphasis on landlord engagement and housing support

-- Knowledge, understanding and commitment to the HF model and philosophy.
+- Knowledge, understanding and commitment to the Housing First model and philosophy.

 - In-depth knowledge and experience in such areas as housing, homelessness, mental health and substance use, trauma, conflict resolution and crisis intervention.

 - In-depth knowledge of local community resources and the ability to develop and maintain good working relationships with agencies and systems.

 - Excellent clinical, analytical and problem solving and negotiation skills as well as the ability to remain calm and focused in crisis driven work.

 - Ability to work independently and within a team while supporting and achieving the overall goals of the program